 • Generative models, on the other hand, learn the underlying distribution of the data to generate new, similar data points.
 They describe how data is generated in a probabilistic manner.

-Key Characteristics of Generative Models
+Key Characteristics of Generative Models:

 • Accept random noise as input and produce new, unique samples.